bishmaybarik/income-pyramids-clean/README.md

 ## Folder Setup

 ### Step 1: Create Master Folder
 Create a folder where all your data will be stored.
 This will be your "master" folder, containing subfolders for different stages of the data conversion process.
-For instance, you can name it `Data`.
+For example, you can name it `Data`.

 ### Step 2: Create Subfolders
 - Inside the master folder, create the following subfolders: